Hi, I’m Stacy

 “One of the great things about travel,” Edith Wharton said, “is you find out how many good, kind people there are.”
 I like to meet other folks when I travel and ask them about the past.
 Memories are like shadows, and the tools of the historian cast light on the events and conditions remembered and forgotten by those in the present.

-I like think about how the location of a place and its geography connect with the history of a city or country.
-For Ottoman Mesopotamia (now Iraq), I showed how the nineteenth-century border with the Persian Empire fostered a the present-day tensions between Sunnis and Shiis.
+I like to think about how the location and geography of a place connect with historical processes.
+For Ottoman Mesopotamia (now Iraq), I examined how the nineteenth-century border with the Persian Empire fostered a the present-day tensions between Sunnis and Shiis.
 I wrote too about how the Saharan climate influences political forces in Mauritania.
-On a lighter note, I interviewed Harlequin authors in order to explore fictive Arab kingdoms in contemporary romance novels.
+On a lighter note, I explored fictive Arab kingdoms in Harlequin romance novels.

 I hold a Ph.D. in history (Boston University, 2005) and am an Associate Professor at Purdue University.
 As seen in my CV, a number of grants and fellowships have supported the research that I have done in libraries in the US, Europe and North Africa.
 I have been a recipient of two Fulbright Grants, the Carter Manny Award and Purdue University Enhancing Research in Arts and Humanities Grant.
 I am the author of The Politics of Food in Modern Morocco (University Press of Florida, 2009) and A Documentary History of Modern Iraq (University Press of Florida, 2012).
 I have participated in national professional conferences and given talks internationally in Europe and North Africa.